sofyacalvin/ECE3400-Group3/docs/milestones/Milestone1.md

 [VIDEO]

 The video above shows our robot in action.
 It correctly follows a line, and corrects itself as it moves.
+However, we noticed that the robot had issues with remaining in a straight line, and felt that the turns were too jolting and unnecessarily slowed down the robot.
+It turned out that we initially failed to have a common ground for our servos, which resulted in them moving at different speeds.
+We also decided to have the robot use only one wheel at a time when adjusting so that the robot was always moving forward on a line, instead of pivoting to adjust.
+The final iteration can be seen below.

+[LINE FINAL]

 With the first part done, we were ready to move on to the next step.

 ## Figure 8